Tony-xy-Liu/Limes-docs/docs/source/portal.rst

     If a storage is not found, pressing the :code:`Reload Storages` button will have Limes synchronize its remembered storage locations with eLab.

-Pressing :code:`Print` will display the barcodes of all samples found in the print page
+Pressing :code:`Print` will display the barcodes of all samples found.

 .. _port-labels: